MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   /// The host may run this to report the persistent notification has been
   /// activated with a given action.
 The action index corresponds to the index
-  /// in NotificationActionCollection.
+  /// in NotificationActionCollectionView.
 This returns `E_INVALIDARG` if an invalid
   /// action index is provided.
 Use `Click` to activate an non-persistent
   /// notification.
 This will no-op if `Show` is not run or `Close` has been
   /// run.